posttext-project/posttext/README.md

 The next generation markup language for everyone!

-> **Note**: This library is still under development! ⚠

 ## What is PostText?

-**PostText** is a markup language and text preprocessor based on Latex.
-Its aim is to overcome the limitation in Markdown syntax but still keep the readability.
+PostText is a markup language and text-preprocessing system.
+Its syntax is based on Latex.
+Its aim is to overcome the limitation of Markdown syntax but still keep the simplicity and readability.
 The final target is to provide the user with a powerful content editing format without the need of any advanced WYSIWYG editor.

 ## Why?

-- **Readability** - Everyone should be able to read and write a document in PostText.
+- **Simple** - PostText syntax is simple.
-- **Extensibility** - Features can be added easily.
+- **Flexible** - PostText can handle wide range of syntaxes.
-- **Compatibility** - XML, HTML, Markdown and other markup language syntax can be translated into PostText vice and versal.
+- **Extensible** - PostText features are extensible.
-- **Fault Tolerance** - Syntactic error can only affect one part of the document but not the whole document.
+- **Fault Tolerance** - Syntactic errors can only affect one part of the document but not the whole document.

 ## How it work?

-Given a document written in PostText, the preprocessor will process and transform the document and return the AST of the document.
-Postprocessing systems like HTML generator will provide the templates and render the given AST to the final form.
+A document written in PostText will be processed by a PostText preprocessor and transformed into Abstract Syntax Tree (AST).
+The AST then will be consumed by editors, web-based renderers or other rendering systems.
+These renderers will provide theme, layout and render the content into the final form.

 ## Example

 Text using PostText syntax:

 ```
-= title [] Post Text
+= section[] Post Text

-== subsection [] Introduce
+== subtitle[] Introduce

 === paragraph